cheaneatine/ePortfolio/README.md

 # Personal Portfolio
-Welcome to my personal portfolio!
+Welcome to my **personal portfolio**!
 This website showcases my work and provides an introduction to who I am as a Computer Science student.
-Made with HTML, CSS, JS and Bootstrap

 ## Table of Contents
 - [Installation](#installation)